Frequently Asked Questions

 We do not accept any other proprietary text editor format such as “WPS” (Microsoft Works) and “WPD” (WordPerfect).
 All modern office software suites include the option to save to standard DOC (Word 97-2003) formats.
 If you need a free office suite with this functionality, please download Open Office (free), available for Windows, Mac, and Linux.

 We provide technical support for systems that we maintain, including the Student Dashboard, Forums, and our website.
-We do not provide support for software issues for outside systems including Microsoft Office troubleshooting and instruction or general computer use.
-If you need instruction in computer use or use of a particular software program, we recommend online learning resources or a class at your local community college.
+We do not provide support for software issues for outside systems including Microsoft Office troubleshooting and instruction, or general computer use.
+If students need instruction in computer use or use of a particular software program, we recommend online learning resources or a class at a local community college.

-Q. What is the turn-around time for technical support responses?
+What is the turnaround time for technical support responses?

-A. Technical support inquiries should receive a response within 24 hours.
-Our response time is usually much quicker.
-Support hours are from 9am until 5pm Pacific Time, Monday through Friday.
-We do not provide support during the weekend and we highly recommend that if you plan to do homework during the weekend, you verify that you have access and resources necessary to complete your work so that if you have any problems you can resolve them while support is available during the week.
+Technical support inquiries should receive a response within 24 hours, though our response time is usually much quicker.
+Support hours are from 9:00 a.m. until 5:00 p.m.
+Pacific Time, Monday through Friday.
+We do not provide support during the weekend and highly recommend that students planning to complete homework at that time verify that they have the access and resources necessary to complete their work.

-Q. Does the college provide a computer for student use?
+Does the college provide computers for student use?